 An Apocalyptic Vision

-FBI agents went to rural Lincoln, Mont., within a few days of consulting with David.
-They arrested Ted and he was sentenced to eight life terms at the at the Supermax security prison in Florence, Colo.
+FBI agents went to rural Lincoln, Montana, within a few days of consulting with David.
+They arrested Ted and he was sentenced to eight life terms at the Supermax security prison in Florence, Colorado.

 “Unfortunately, his [Ted’s] capacity for empathy was eroded by his strong sense of personal injury and disappointment; his hope for the world was shattered by an apocalyptic vision.
 Beholding this threat through the distorting lens of his own illness, his sense of integrity became tragically twisted,” David mused on his brother’s internal troubles.